How to Fix Broil element failure on Frigidaire FGGH3047VF (Gas Range)

 • Broiler flame ignites briefly then cuts out within seconds

-These issues are most commonly caused by a failed broil igniter that has weakened over time and can no longer draw enough current to open the gas valve, or by a cracked burner tube resulting from prolonged heat stress and normal wear.
+These problems are usually due to a failed broil igniter that has weakened over time and can no longer draw sufficient current to open the gas valve, or a cracked burner tube from prolonged heat stress and wear.

 Safety First